Ingredients

 - As soon as the timer goes, remove the eggs using a slotted spoon and run them under cold tap water for 30 seconds.
 This will stop the cooking process and ensure your eggs are cool enough to handle.

 - Use a butter knife or spoon to crack the top of the shell off.
-If you find the yoke to be a bit watery at the top, use a spoon to gently swirl the egg yolk, the residual heat will cook it through, and you will be left with a perfectly cooked soft-boiled egg.
+If you find the yolk to be a bit watery at the top, use a spoon to gently swirl the egg yolk, the residual heat will cook it through, and you will be left with a perfectly cooked soft-boiled egg.

 - Season with salt and serve with buttered toast soldiers.